 display property set to

-In order to prevent this you can implement the solution 1 mentioned before, but If you are going to be toggling the visibility of the image too much, adding and removing the image from the HTML can be an unnecessary cost of performance that you can avoid by using
+In order to prevent this you can implement the first solution mentioned.
+But if you are going to be toggling the visibility of the image too much, adding and removing the image from the HTML can be an unnecessary cost of performance that you can avoid by using display none property.

 Using the solution 2 is way better since you can just use CSS without having to manipulate the DOM.

-I hope this article helps you understand how to manage your images when you want to hide them and avoid requesting them!
-Bye.
+If you have any question about how to manage your images when you want to hide them and avoid requesting them, don’t hasitate to contact us.